 Williston’s athletic facilities have long been recognized amongst the finest of its kind in New England.
-With the state of the art Athletic Center as it’s hub, Williston’s student athletes enjoy a tremendous opportunity to develop and compete in an array of first rate facilities that are the home to over 30 sports.
+With the state of the art Sabina Cain Family Athletic Center as its hub, Williston’s student athletes enjoy a tremendous opportunity to develop and compete in an array of first rate facilities that are the home to over 30 sports.

 Because this is an exceptional facility, Williston has hosted a number of New England championships in multiple sports over the years.
 Its facilities include basketball courts, international squash courts, a 6 lane swimming pool, a state of the art fitness center and a wrestling room.
 Among its staff are a full-time strength coach and two certified athletic trainers.

 Set against the awe-inspiring backdrop of Mt.
 Tom, the school’s main outdoor athletic complex is both picturesque and abundant in its array of top flight facilities.
-Among these facilities are a new synthetic turf field (2018), one of the finest all-weather eight-lane track facilities in New England, a new cross-country course (2017), 12 tennis courts, two regulation baseball diamonds, two regulation softball diamonds, and multiple fields for field hockey, soccer, and lacrosse.
+Among these facilities are a new synthetic turf field (2018), one of the finest all-weather eight-lane track facilities in New England, a new cross-country course (2017), a tennis facility with ten courts (2021), two regulation baseball diamonds, one regulation softball diamond, batting cages and bullpens, and multiple fields for field hockey, soccer, ultimate, and lacrosse.

 Sawyer Field at Berube Stadium

-The school’s fully enclosed rink combines the best features of a classic wooden arched roof with a state-of-the-art interior to include new boards, glass and locker room facilities.
-It is an outstanding prep school venue to watch a a boys or girls hockey game.
+The school’s fully enclosed rink combines the best features of a classic wooden arched roof with state-of-the-art boards, glass and locker room facilities.
+It is an outstanding prep school venue in which to play or watch a boys or girls hockey game.